AlvaroCascante/PersonService/README.md

 - Update the `pom.xml` to add or remove dependencies as needed.
 - Modify the package structure and application properties to fit your requirements.
 - Extend the execution tracking feature or add new features as needed.

+## Use of DTOs for API Requests

+This project uses Data Transfer Objects (DTOs) to handle incoming API requests.
+Instead of exposing or accepting entity/model classes directly in controller endpoints, dedicated DTO classes are used for create and update operations (e.g., `PersonCreateRequest`, `PersonUpdateRequest`, `ProfileCreateRequest`, `ProfileUpdateRequest`, etc.).

+**Benefits:**
+- Only the intended fields are exposed and accepted from clients, improving security.
+- Validation annotations (such as `@NotNull`, `@NotBlank`) are applied directly to DTO fields for robust input validation.
+- The service layer is updated to accept these DTOs, and conversion logic is handled in the model or service classes.

+**Example:**
+When creating or updating a person or profile, the API expects a DTO payload rather than the full entity object.
+This ensures only updatable fields are processed and sensitive/internal fields are not exposed.

 ## License